Dev-Siri/Tea-Share/README.md

 # Tea share

-The platform for sharing images.

 ## Description

-Tea share is an online image sharing platform for Android and the Web.
+Tea share is an online social media app for iOS, Android and the Web.
 It provides UI to interact and scroll through posts and allows you to create posts easily with the click of a button.
-It is built with React native for mobile (iOS/Android) and **[Next.js](https://nextjs.org)** for the web version.
+It is built with Flutter for mobile (iOS/Android) and **[Next.js](https://nextjs.org)** for the web version.
 It uses **[MongoDB](https://www.mongodb.com)** as the database, **[Node.js](https://nodejs.org)** as the server side runtime and **[Firebase](https://firebase.google.com)** for authentication and storage for all the user generated data.

 The web version is a younger version of the App.